-Applications closed Friday 2 July and were delighted to received 124 proposals, proving the need for dedicated disability research funding.
+Applications closed Friday 2 July and we were delighted to receive 124 proposals, proving the need for dedicated disability research funding.

 Projects must address a topic of importance to people with disability, within one of eight key themes.
 These eight themes are listed below.